nelson-ux/stats220/index.md

 The R Package that i used is [{magick}](https://cran.r-project.org/web/packages/magick/vignettes/intro.html).
-And the following are my code to make this Meme, feel free to copy and paste!
+And the following are my code to make this Meme, feel free to copy and paste! let me know what you think about my Meme! leave a comment or use my code above to create your own Meme!

 ```r
 #reading two pictures from internet